netsim-llc/netgymsim/README.md

 # 6G Multi-Access Network Simulator (ns3)
 - The source files for the NetworkGym module are located at `contrib/networkgym/` folder.
 - The source files for the GMA module (for multi-access and RAN slicing) are located at `contrib/gma/` folder.
-- The source files for the 3rd party RMCAT/NADA module are located at `contrib/ns3-rmcat/` folder.
 - The example scripts are located at `scratch/` folder.

 1. Install ns-3.41.
 In the root directory, clone the [ns-3.41](https://www.nsnam.org/releases/ns-3-41/) and name it as `network_gym_sim`: